Engineering and construction

 Shape the future with us

-Please don’t hesitate to contact talentacquisitionMY@orsted.com if you’d like to know more about the position.
-If you need to request any adjustments to working practices, working patterns, or the assessment or interview process, we're happy to discuss alternative arrangements.
+Please don’t hesitate to contact Talent Acquisition Operations MY, Talent Acquisition MY, on talentacquisitionMY@orsted.com, if you’d like to know more about the position.
+If you need to request any adjustments to working practices, working patterns, or the assessment or interview process we're happy to discuss alternative arrangements.

 Please note that for your application to be taken into consideration, you must submit your application via our online career pages and answer the screening questions relevant for your country.